 Rule 14-409.
-Self-study categories of accredited MCLE defined.
+Self-study categories of Accredited CLE defined.

 (a) Lecturing, teaching, panel discussions and community outreach.

-(b) Final published course schedule, outline or agenda.
-The Board will determine the number of accredited CLE hours available for a program based on the final published course schedule, outline or agenda, as appropriate.
+(b) Final published brochure, outline, or agenda.
+The Board will determine the number of Self-Study CLE hours available for a program based on the final published brochure, outline, or agenda, as appropriate.

-(c) Equivalent CLE credit for certain self-study activities.
-Subject to the Board’s determination, the Board will allow equivalent credit for such activities that further the purpose of this article and qualify for equivalency.
-Such equivalent activities may include, but are not limited to, viewing approved CLE audio and video and webcast presentations, computer interactive telephonic programs, writing and publishing an article in a legal periodical, part-time teaching by a lawyer in an approved law school, or delivering a paper or speech on a professional subject at a meeting primarily attended by lawyer, legal assistants or law students.
+(c) Equivalent CLE credit for certain Self-Study CLE.
+Subject to the Board’s determination, the Board may allow equivalent credit for such CLE that furthers the purpose of this article and qualifies for equivalency.
+Such equivalent CLE may include, but is not limited to, viewing Accredited CLE audio and video and webcast presentations, computer interactive telephonic programs, writing and publishing an article in a legal periodical, part-time teaching by a lawyer or paralegal practitioner in an approved law school, or delivering a paper or speech on a professional subject at a meeting primarily attended by lawyers, paralegal practitioners, legal assistants, or law students.
 The number of hours of credit allowed for such activities and the procedures for obtaining equivalent credit will be determined specifically by the Board for each instance.

-An example of community outreach that would qualify for CLE credit under subsection (a)(2) is a presentation made by a Legislator to a group of non-lawyers about the Legislator’s service on the public policy making body.
+An example of community outreach that would qualify for Self-Study CLE credit under subsection (a)(2) is a presentation made by a Legislator to a group of non-lawyers and non-paralegal practitioners about the Legislator’s service on a public policy making body.